skip to main |

 Here's a few ideas to tryout:

-2. Family Fun - After a long day on the soccer fields (or whatever your children's activity of choice) it is great to grab a few families and have them stop by the house.
+1. Girls Night Out on the Patio - Lettuce wraps, grilled veggies, decadent dessert, and a rose champagne such as Laurent-Perrier.
+Let the good times roll!2.
+Family Fun - After a long day on the soccer fields (or whatever your children's activity of choice) it is great to grab a few families and have them stop by the house.
 Make it a potluck dinner, setup a chocolate fountain with plenty of goodies to dip.
 Light the fire pit for the adults to gather around with plenty of wine to sample, have a trampoline or some simple outdoor games available to keep the kids busy.
 (I also recommend renting a bouncy and hiring a local teen if you really want to entertain the little ones!!!)

 3. Sports and Dinner - Who says kids get to have all the sports fun?
 Invite a few friends for a late afternoon game of tennis or golf followed by a simple dinner of grilled salmon and asparagus, rice and great salad (I love some of the recipes from Barefoot Contessa) and a light, fruity dessert.
 Keep the martinis flowing!